The 8 Best Things About Being a Progressive Care Nurse

 Those strong nursing skills enable PCU nurses to float to nearly every unit in a hospital, Greene said.

-“We have a unique skills set tested on a daily basis,” Greene said.
+“We have a unique skill set tested on a daily basis,” Greene said.
 “It challenges your critical thinking skills and intuition.”

-Valentin appreciates the teamwork on her progressive care unit.
+Valentin appreciates the teamwork in her progressive care unit.
 Nurses pitch in to help each other and answer anyone’s call light.

 “We do a really good job coordinating, not just with the doctors and patients, but also the social workers, physical therapists and case managers to come up with the best plan for these patients,” Sikora added.
 “The teamwork is great here.”

 4. Rewards for challenging work

 “The rewards outweigh challenges because we give back to our community,” Sikora said.
 “Mercy serves an underprivileged population.
 It’s rewarding to help educate and care for this population.”